Grading: Clerkship Level

 End of Clerkship Clinical Skills Examination

-Students must pass the End of Clerkship Clinical Skills Examination (CSE) in order to graduate.
+- Students must pass the End of Clerkship (EOC) Clinical Skills Examination (CSE) in order to graduate.

-of fail and will meet with the Associate/Assistant Dean for Students for the opportunity to discuss further remediation to be approved by the Committee on Advancement.
+- Students failing the EOC CSE a second time will receive a transcript grade of Fail and will meet with the Associate/Assistant Dean for Students for the opportunity to discuss further remediation to be approved by the Advancement Committee.

 Applicability of the Policy

 Clerkship Level Students